darkoverlordofdata/shmupwarz-cpp/readme.md

 # startingover -- shmupwarz-cpp

+A sort of a port of a port of a sort.

 Why?
 Because after reinstalling windows10 and MSys2, my opengl projects no longer cmpile due to an unresolved symbol 'typedef ptrddif_t' in glew.
 I'm running out of inspriation.
 Then retire, move, and hard drive fail.
 6 months later.

 "It'll be just like starting over" -- John Lennon